What is it?

 How is it diagnosed?

 Often it is diagnosed just based on your symptoms.
-Rarely, stool cultures are sent unless you have fever, pain with passing a bowel movement, urgency, cramping or bloody diarrhea.
+Rarely, stool cultures are sent unless you have a fever, pain with passing a bowel movement, urgency, cramping, or bloody diarrhea.
 If you have mainly symptoms of the upper GI tract such as bloating, gas and nausea, stool studies will be examined for Giardia and Cyclospora.
 Based on where you traveled, the stool may be examined for specific parasites.

 How is it treated?